8UK0W5K1/8UK0W5K1/README.md

 ### Hi there 👋

-I'm Jérémie, a passionate aspiring web developer from France.
+I'm Jérémie, a passionate web developer from France.

 ## 🔧 Technologies & Tools